elves/elvish/CONTRIBUTING.md

 func foo() { }
 ```

+## Code hygiene

+Some basic aspects of code hygiene are checked in the CI.

-## Generating code
+### Generated code

 Elvish uses generated code in a few places.
-As is the usual case with Go
+As is the usual case for Go projects
-projects, they are committed into the repo, and if you change the input of a
+the generated code is committed into the repo.
+If you change the input of a
-generated file you should re-generate it.
+generated file you must re-generate it.
+The CI environment validates generated
+code is unchanged as does the `tools/pre-push` script you can use as a git hook.

-Use the standard command, `go generate ./...` to regenerate all files.
+Use the standard command, `go generate ./...`, to regenerate all files.

-Some of the generation rules depend on the `stringer` tool.
+Note: Some of the generation rules depend on the `stringer` tool.
 Install with
 `go install golang.org/x/tools/cmd/stringer@latest`.

-## Code hygiene

-Some basic aspects of code hygiene are checked in the CI.

 ### Formatting